 Your Apple Watch may use the location of your paired iPhone if it is nearby.

-If Location Services is on, your iPhone will periodically send the geo-tagged locations of nearby Wi-Fi hotspots and cell towers in an anonymous and encrypted form to Apple, to be used for augmenting this crowd-sourced database of Wi-Fi hotspot and cell tower locations.
+If Location Services is on, your iPhone will periodically send the geo-tagged locations of nearby Wi-Fi hotspots and cell towers (where supported by a device) in an anonymous and encrypted form to Apple, to be used for augmenting this crowd-sourced database of Wi-Fi hotspot and cell tower locations.

 By enabling Location Services, location-based system services such as these will also be enabled:

-- Traffic — If you are physically moving (for example, traveling in a car), your iPhone will periodically send GPS locations and travel speed information in an anonymous and encrypted form to Apple, to be used for augmenting a crowd-sourced road traffic database.
+- Traffic: If you are physically moving (for example, travelling in a car), your iPhone will periodically send GPS locations and travel speed information in an anonymous and encrypted form to Apple, to be used for augmenting a crowd-sourced road traffic database.

-- Significant Locations — Your iPhone will keep track of places you have recently been, as well as how often and when you visited them, in order to learn places that are significant to you.
-This data is encrypted and stored only on your device and will not be shared without your consent.
-It is used to provide you with personalized services, such as predictive traffic routing, and to build better Photos Memories.
+- Significant Locations: Your iPhone and iCloud connected devices will keep track of places you have recently been, as well as how often and when you visited them, in order to learn places that are significant to you.
+This data is end-to-end encrypted and cannot be read by Apple.
+It is used to provide you with personalised services, such as predictive traffic routing, and to build better Memories in Photos.

-- Location-Based Apple Ads — Your iPhone will send your location, including its travel speed and direction, to Apple in order to provide you with geographically relevant ads on Apple News and in the App Store.
+- Location-Based Apple Ads: Your iPhone will send your location to Apple in order to provide you with geographically relevant ads on Apple News and in the App Store.

-- Location-Based Alerts — Your iPhone and Apple Watch will use your location in order to provide you with geographically-relevant alerts, such as a reminder to call someone when you get to a specific place, when to leave for your next appointment, or an app recommendation based on where you currently are.
+- Location-Based Alerts: Your iPhone and Apple Watch will use your location in order to provide you with geographically relevant alerts, such as a reminder to call someone when you get to a specific place, when to leave for your next appointment or an app or shortcut recommendation based on where you currently are.

-- Share My Location — You can choose to share your current location with others, on a temporary or ongoing basis, from within certain apps such as Messages and Find My Friends.
+- Share My Location: You can choose to share your current location with others, on a temporary or ongoing basis, from within certain apps such as Messages and Find My.

-- HomeKit — Your iPhone will use your location to enable accessories to turn on or off when you arrive at or leave a specific location, such as turning on your lights when you get home.
+- HomeKit: Your iPhone will use your location to control accessories when you arrive at or leave a specific location, such as turning on your lights when you get home.

 The crowd-sourced location data gathered by Apple does not personally identify you.

-You may choose to disable Location Services at any time.
-To do so, open Settings on your iPhone, tap Privacy, tap Location Services, and either turn off the global Location Services switch or turn off the individual location switch of each location-aware app or feature by setting it to “Never”.
+You can disable Location Services at any time.
+To do so, go to Settings > Privacy > Location Services, and either turn off the global Location Services switch or turn off the individual location switch of each location-aware app or feature by setting it to “Never”.
 To disable Location Services for all websites, set the Location Services setting for Safari to “Never”.
-You may also disable location-based system services by tapping on System Services and turning off the switch for each location-based system service.
-You may choose to disable Location Services for your HomePod at any time in the HomePod settings in the Home App on your paired iOS device.
+You can also disable location-based system services by tapping on System Services and turning off each location-based system service.
+You can disable Location Services for your HomePod at any time in the HomePod settings in the Home app on your paired iOS or iPadOS device.